 What's the Difference Between Microcement and Venetian Plaster?

-/Microcement and Venetian plaster are both popular alternatives to traditional surface materials.
+Microcement and Venetian plaster are both popular alternatives to traditional surface materials.
 While there are some similarities between the two, each finish has unique characteristics to take into consideration when choosing which one is best for your project.

 Venetian plaster is a lime-based plaster with a rich history that dates back to Roman times.
 Venetian plaster is known for a finish that can give the appearance of marble or stone, but it can also be customised for a more subtle texture (very similar to microcement) in a very wide range of colours.
-It's applied only to walls and best suited for indoor settings.
+It's applied only to walls or ceilings and best suited for indoor settings.

 Similarities between microcement and Venetian plaster